versatiles-org/node-release-tool/README.md

   -h, --help                                display help for command

 Commands:
-  check-package                             Check package.json for required scripts and other metadata. deps-graph                                Analyze project files and output a dependency graph as Mermaid markup. deps-upgrade                              Upgrade all dependencies in the current project to their latest versions. doc-command <command>                     Generate Markdown documentation for a specified command and output the result.
+  check                                     Check repo for required scripts and other stuff. deps-graph                                Analyze project files and output a dependency graph as Mermaid markup. deps-upgrade                              Upgrade all dependencies in the current project to their latest versions. doc-command <command>                     Generate Markdown documentation for a specified command and output the result.